Can these minimalist phones save us from our smartphone obsession? | ZDNet

 TechRepublic: Amazon Alexa: The smart person's guide

 The creators of the Light phone are committed to keeping such pestering presences as games and social media off the device, but one longtime mobile presence that has also been passed over is a camera.
 Of course, lacking a display would make it more difficult to frame a perfect shot, and there's a valid argument that capturing a moment removes one from wholly enjoying it.
-But smartphone cameras have become a utilitarian way to capture bits of useful information far beyond.
+But smartphone cameras have become a utilitarian way to capture bits of useful information far beyond memory making.
 Perhaps one could take along a Light camera (from a separate company named Light).

 KaiOS